You are here

 UA South's small campus atmosphere offers students the advantage of individualized instruction and support while also providing access to the resources of one of the top-ranked research universities in the nation.

 The Bachelor of Applied Science with an emphasis in Early Childhood Education (ECE ) is for students seeking to enrich the lives of children from birth through age eight.

 The ECE program is designed to be a continuation of the A.A. and A.A.S. in Early Childhood degrees (or equivalent) offered at accredited community colleges.
 Coursework is offered in a variety of formats, including traditional classroom settings, Interactive TV, hybrid, and online to allow maximum flexibility and accessibility that works for each student’s unique needs.

 This program is not intended for those looking for a teaching certification.
 If you wish to receive a teacher certification please explore the Elementary Education program.

-- AAS degree in Early Childhood Education or related field (recommended)
+- AAS degree in Early Childhood Education or related field from a regionally accredited institution (recommended)